nikoelt/WhisperAttack/README.md

 ## Running the Whisper Server

 Double click the `WhisperAttack.exe` file or shortcut.
-This will open a terminal window and start the server.
+This will open an application window and start the server.
+This may take a few seconds for the initial loading.

+The application window will display startup logging information, the raw text transcribed from the speech, and the final cleaned up command ot text that was sent to VoiceAttack or DCS.
+The window can be closed, and then shown again from the menu in the WhisperAttack icon in the Windows system tray.

 The Whisper server will output logs to the `C:\Users\username\AppData\Local\WhisperAttack\WhisperAttack.log` file.